 - Improve existing models to predict breeder performance and economics of herd management

 - Develop tools to improve breeder productivity and maximise profitability.

 - Develop tools to predict the impact of pasture utilisation on reproduction

 - Help producers optimise pasture use to maximise the kilograms turned off/ha (increase weaning rates and reduce breeder mortality) while maintaining the resource base

 - Increase beef production efficiency with a reduced cost of production.

 When: June 2018 to April 2022

-- Dr Kieren McCosker, Department of Primary Industry and Resources, Katherine NT, 08 8973 9771 or firstname.lastname@example.org.
+- Dr Kieren McCosker, Department of Industry, Tourism and Trade, Katherine NT, 08 8973 9771 or firstname.lastname@example.org.